LPGhatguy/lcore/doc/conventions.md

 The first line of the example creates local variables referencing two important things for a module.
 The first is a reference to `lcore.core`, where most of the interaction with lcore will be piped through.
 The second field, `this` is a reference to a metadata table about the module.
 This is the field where information about the module should be put in place, such as its name and version.
 All fields are _optional_.

-The list of currently accepted fields are as follows:
+The list of currently standard fields are as follows:
 - `title` - The name of the module
 - `author` - Whoever wrote the module
 - `status` - The current development status (see 'Modules - Versions')